 Department for Education Helpline

-The Department for Education has launched a new helpline to answer questions about COVID-19 related to education.
+The Department for Education launched a helpline to answer questions about COVID-19 related to education.
 Staff, parents and young people can contact the helpline as follows:

 - Phone: 0800 046 8687

 - Opening hours: 8am to 6pm (Monday to Friday)